-Graduate Student Representatives to the WU Board of Trustees
+Graduate Student Representatives to the Washington University Board of Trustees

 Since 1996, graduate students have served on the Washington University Board of Trustees.
 This site contains information about the position, as well as information on the application process.